 When you install Informix products, the installation application generates log files in %INFORMIXDIR%.
 Log files are also created if you attempt to install any of the products but the installation application does not complete successfully.

 The log file %INFORMIXDIR%/IBM\Informix\Software\Bundle\InstallLog.log is created for any installation using the Informix software bundle.
-In addition, one or more of the following log files are created, depending on which product or products you have chosen to install:
+Log files for other installed products are created in %INFORMIXDIR%.